mejango/rev-sim/README.md

-# RevNet Calculator
+# RevNet Planner

 A comprehensive simulation tool for modeling RevNet (Revenue Network) financial protocols.
-This calculator allows you to simulate token economics, loan systems, fee structures, and cash flows in a RevNet environment.
+This planner allows you to simulate token economics, loan systems, fee structures, and cash flows in a RevNet environment.

 ## What is a RevNet?